ITISFoundation/dockerfiles/ci/github/action-build-and-push/README.md

 # About

-This Git Hub action `action-build-and-push` is used to build and publish images to a registry, default is **Docker Hub**.
+This Github action `action-build-and-push` is used to build and publish images to a registry, default is **Docker Hub**.

 ## Requirements
 To configure the action the following inputs are required: